 We encourage qualified individuals with disabilities to apply for admission to the University.
 Individuals with disabilities who require reasonable accommodation to participate in any portion of the application, interview, and/or testing process must advise us in advance.
 Upon request, applicants will be required to provide documentation confirming a disability and the need for accommodation.
-To request an accommodation, please contact the Disability Services Office:
+To request an accommodation, please contact the Disability Services Officer via the email address or phone number provided below: